queziaq/GatitoApp/README.md

 # GatitoApp
-this app is an app cart of a pet shop ;)
+this project is an app cart of a pet shop ;)

 to run the project you must install node, then